 (See alternative entry for Canadian National Phase Entry of PCT cases)

-- specification, including disclosure portion and claims, in English or French;
+- specification, including disclosure portion and claims, in any language;

 - any drawings referred to in specification (may be informal); and,